teradici/deploy/dev/domain-controller/README.md

 * Do not use passwords with the '%' symbol as it is currently not supported.
 * Occasionally the Azure Application Gateway can fail with an 'internal error.'
 If this happens, you can quickly redeploy the application gateway to recover.
  1. In the Azure Portal select the resource group you created.
- 1. Go to Deployments -> CreateAppGateway
+ 1. Go to Deployments -> CreateAppGateway.
  1. Click **Redeploy**.
 This will bring you to the custom deployment screen.
  1. Click **use existing** and select the resource group you are using.
  1. Leave all the other parameters the same.